A $5k$-vertex Kernel for $P_2$-packing: Introduction

 We also note that there are efforts on a simplified version of the problem: Chang et al.~\cite{chang-14-p2packing} claimed a $5k$-vertex kernel for the problem on net-free graphs, which however contains a critical bug, according to Xiao and Kou~\cite{xiao-17-cvd}.

-A very natural tool for the problem is a generalization of the crown structure; it was first used by Prieto and Sloper~\cite{prieto-06-packing-stars}, and all later work follows suit.
-If there exists a set $C$ of vertices such that there are precisely $|N(C)|$ vertex-disjoint $P_2$'s in the subgraph induced by $N(C)\cup C$, but $G[C]$ does not contain any $P_2$, then we may take the $|N(C)|$ paths and consider the subgraph $G - N(C)\cup C$.
+A very natural tool for the problem is a generalization of the well-studied crown structure~\cite{fellows-03-crown-reduction}.
+Prieto and Sloper~\cite{prieto-06-packing-stars} used it in the first kernel, and all later work follows suit.
+If we have a set $C$ of vertices such that (1) $G[C]$ does not contain any $P_2$, and (2) there are precisely $|N(C)|$ vertex-disjoint $P_2$'s in the subgraph induced by $N(C)\cup C$, then we may take these $|N(C)|$ paths and consider the subgraph $G - (N(C)\cup C)$.
 This remains our main reduction rule; the difficulty, hence one of our contributions, is how to find such a structure if one exists.

 As all the previous kernelization algorithms for the problem, we start from finding a maximal $P_2$-packing $\cal P$ in a greedy way.
 Let $V({\cal P})$ denote the vertices on paths in $\cal P$, and we call other vertices, i.e., $V(G)\setminus V({\cal P})$, extra vertices.
-We may assume that the input graph contains no component of one or two vertices.
-Then each component in $G - V({\cal P})$ has to be connected with $V({\cal P})$.
-By some classic results from matching theory, as long as the number of extra vertices is large enough, a reducible structure can be identified.
-This leads to the first kernel of $15 k$ vertices \cite{prieto-06-packing-stars}, and is the starting point of all later work.
+Note that each component in $G - V({\cal P})$ contains at most two vertices, and we may remove it from the graph if it is not adjacent to $V({\cal P})$.
+We may assume henceforth that each component in $G - V({\cal P})$ is connected with $V({\cal P})$.
+By some classic results from matching theory, a reducible structure can be identified as long as the number of extra vertices, hence the number of components in $G - V({\cal P})$, is large enough.
+This leads to the first kernel of $15 k$ vertices \cite{prieto-06-packing-stars}, and is the starting point of all later results.

-The later improvements follow a similar scheme.
-They try to find a $P_2$-packing larger than $\cal P$ using local search; once the local search gets stuck, a careful study of the configuration would reveal new reducible structures.
-Wang et al.~\cite{wang-10-p2-packing} observed that a pair of adjacent extra vertices is more helpful for the local search than two nonadjacent ones.
-They used two simple exchange rules to consolidate extra vertices that are only adjacent to vertices in $V({\cal P})$.
-For example, if the two ends of a path on five vertices are extra vertices, (i.e., the three vertices in the middle are picked to be a path in $\cal P$,) they would change it so that the two vertices not picked are adjacent.
-The key idea of Chen et al.~\cite{chen-12-kernel-packing-covering} is that extra vertices adjacent to the ends of a path in $\cal P$ are usually more helpful than those adjacent to the middle vertex of the path.
+A similar scheme is employed in later work.
+It tries to find a $P_2$-packing larger than $\cal P$ using local search; once the local search gets stuck, a careful study of the configuration may reveal new reducible structures.
+Observing that a pair of adjacent extra vertices is more helpful for this approach than two nonadjacent ones, Wang et al.~\cite{wang-10-p2-packing} used two simple exchange rules to consolidate extra vertices.
+For example, if the two ends of a path on five vertices are extra vertices (i.e., the three vertices in the middle are picked to be a path in $\cal P$), they would change it so that the two extra vertices are adjacent.
+The key idea of Chen et al.~\cite{chen-19-kernel-packing-covering} is that extra vertices adjacent to the ends of a path in $\cal P$ are usually more helpful than those adjacent to the middle vertex of the path.